 Dates: Dec.
 7-8, 13-15, 20-24, & and 28-29

 Performances are at Cerritos Center, The Alex Theatre, Royce Hall at UCLA, The Redondo Beach Performing Arts Center and The Dolby Theatre where they will be accompanied by the Los Angeles Ballet Orchestra.

-If it’s old-fashioned you’re looking for (in the best possible way) this is your production.
-Step into the Wiltern theater to see Moscow Ballet’s principal dancers straight from Russia.
+If it’s old-fashioned you’re looking for (in the best possible way), this is your production.
+Step into The Wiltern theater to see Moscow Ballet’s principal dancers.
 This production features a 60-foot growing Christmas tree, handmade costumes and hand-painted sets that will leave everyone enthralled.

 3790 Wilshire Blvd.

 In this rendition of the timeless tale, the great Christmas Eve party scene takes place in 1928-era New Orleans.
 Kara Johnson receives a nutcracker filled with hot chocolate and upon falling asleep is transported to a land of wonder by a trio of mischievous mice.
 This spin includes an original score by Mariah Carey, young LA dancers who are all students of the Debbie Allen Academy and Debbie Allen herself.
 Treat your family to this not-so-classic adventure, and even those who poo-poo the tutu will have a blast.

 Dates: Dec.
 5-8